harshdhamecha/Zomato-Food-Analysis/README.md

 # Zomato-Food-Analysis
 The **Zomato Food Analysis** project aims to provide an analysis of Zomato Food Datasets(Hotels of Different cities of India).
-In this repo, you'll find a precise and perfect Power BI report and the website built using Django.
+In this repo, you'll find a precise and interactive Power BI report and the website built using Django.
 You can have a look at the website [here](https://zomato.pythonanywhere.com/).
 [This](https://www.youtube.com/watch?v=A6mTN6G-adM&t=307s) is the reference for Hosting tutorial.

 ## Datasets
 We've got the datasets in the raw form as you can see [here](Datasets/Raw-Datasets) where we have the different folder for each cities(total around 80 cities) and the hotel details in `.csv` files for each cities, see [this](Datasets/Raw-Datasets/Ahmedabad) for reference.